horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 ## 4.0) Jacobi's Identities, Expansions, and Theta Functions <a name="4.0"></a>

-As we previously saw, many mathematicians were generalizing trigonometric identities to elliptic functions.
-Jacobi's work is similar, but with a twist.
-In chapter 3, we looked at sets of elliptic functions derived from a single elliptic integral.
-Jacobi found identities which related the elliptic functions of different elliptic integrals.
-We call these identities *transformations*.
+We will discuss the soft historical overview of Jacobi's work before reviewing any math.
+This is useful because Jacobi's work, while practically motivated, is dense and rambling.
+They key innovations are often quite unexpected and tangential consequences of earlier investigations.

+As we previously saw, there were two hot topics in the study of elliptic functions.
+One was generalizing trigonometric identities to elliptic functions.
+The other was relating elliptic functions to each other (such as Legendre's classifications).

+Jacobi's work was initially focused on the latter.
+Recall that Legendre had related all elliptic integrals to three fundamental integrals.
+However, each of these three integrals still contained constants that could take different values depending on the context.
+We call these constants *moduli*

+Jacobi was searching for identites to relate two elliptic integrals of the same kind but which had different moduli.
+We will call these identities *transformations*.
+This was a refinement of Legendre's work, and its allure was partly in allowing us to reuse calculated values for one integral by transforming them algebraically to another integral of the same kind.

+Early in his investigations, Jacobi discovered some transformations of this sort existed.
+Further, the transformation used only substitution of an elementary equation.
+Thus, many elliptic integrals with differing moduli were now explicitly related.

+The transformations were built using a ratio of two polynomials, $U/V$, with either degree 3 or degree 5.
+Jacobi wondered if he could find similar transformations for other degrees.

+In the Fundamenta Nova, Jacobi revealed that such transformations exist for any arbitrary degree.
+This meant any elliptic integral could be transformed to have infinitely many other moduli.

-As we will see, Jacobi used his theory of transformations to investigate much more elaborate identities between elliptic functions.
-He discovered a multiple-angle identity between transformed elliptic functions.
-He later realized this identity could be used to create an infinite series expansion for elliptic functions in terms of $\sin$.
+Jacobi's investigation depended on the perspective from elliptic functions.
+He created many identities between elliptic functions.
+Most importantly, he later realized one of these identities could be used to create an infinite series expansion for elliptic functions in terms of $\sin$.

 This expansion was very practical for both theoretical and computational purposes.
-He also noticed that this infinite series could be broken down algebraically into simple components, which he called theta functions.
+He also noticed that this infinite series could be broken down algebraically into simple components, which he called *theta functions*.
 All of the elliptic functions were different algebraic combinations of theta functions.

 The realization that elliptic functions were only combinations of simpler theta functions was profound.
 Studying theta functions was far more convenient and gave direct insight about elliptic functions.